-Retention, disposal and destruction of records
+Retention, disposal and destruction of public records

-All records must be managed so that they remain complete and reliable records for the minimum retention period.
+All public records must be managed so that they remain complete and reliable records for the minimum retention period.
 To do this, you need to understand:

-- What records you need to keep
+- What public records you need to keep

 - Where and how you need to keep them